boltops-tools/ufo/docs/_reference/ufo-ship.md

     ufo ship hi-web --target-group=arn:aws:elasticloadbalancing:us-east-1:12345689:targetgroup/hi-web/12345

-### Deploying Existing Task Definition
+### Deploying Task Definition without Docker Build

-Let's say you already have built an registered a task definition by some other means and only want to use ufo to deploy that already registered task definition.
-You can do this by skipping the task build and register phase.
-It probably also makes sense to skip the docker phase in this case.
+Let's you want skip the docker build phase and only want use ufo to deploy a task definition.
+You can do this with the `ufo deploy` command.
+Refer to [ufo deploy](http://ufoships.com/reference/ufo-deploy/) for more info.

-    ufo ship hi-web --no-docker --no-tasks

 ### Waiting for Deployments to Complete